McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 |Mert              |      hours|Documentation & Software Quality Assurance Report         |

 ## File Location
-- All files related to Persistence layer is located in the Backend Folder
+- Link to our REST controller class are included in the Backend folder under file controller
-- All other files such as user case diagram, UML screenshot and requirements located in Deliverable 1
 - Link to our Heroku: https://cryptic-coast-32220.herokuapp.com/
 - Link to our Project Report:https://github.com/McGill-ECSE321-Winter2019/ecse321-group-project-05-1/wiki